 2. Lack of backlinks

 Your overall website authority is super important for SEO performance.
-Getting more high-quality backlinks is the best way to grow your site authority.
+Get more high-quality backlinks is the best way to grow your site authority.
 I recommend a reverse silo for acquiring links.
 To do it, build out high-quality linkable assets and drive links to those.
 This is the most natural way to grow website authority.

 3. Poor content practices